philips-labs/k8s-software-concepts-day/intermediate/README.md

 In this exercise we are creating a PersistentVolumeClaim that requests the PersistentVolume from the previous step.

 1. Deploy PersistentVolumeClaim from the given yaml(pvc.yaml) in this folder.
-2. Ensure that the PersistentVolumeClaim is properly bound after its creation.
+2. Ensure that the PersistentVolumeClaim is properly bound(Status should be Bound) after its creation.
 Fix the issues if not bound properly.

 #### 3. Mounting the Persistent Volume from a Pod